theo-nejm/Theo-Nejm/README.md

 ## My name is Theo Nejm, I'm a web developer from Brazil!
 Is a big pleasure to meet you!

-## I'm student of Computer Science at 'Instituto Federal de Educação, Ciência e Tecnologia do Ceará' and I'm learning technologies to be a fullstack developer.

 <div align="center" style="display: flex">

   `I'm intrested on JavaScript and its frameworks, node and some other technologies of web development.`